rohitdavas/rohitdavas.github.io/notes/DataAnalysis.md

 ## Start

+## Steps for analytics project

+1. Convert the business problem to a analytic problem - ==clarity brings mastery==

+2. Data exploration - ==data is your friend==

+   1. what is there in data, how much data you have, quality of data, mean, var, counts, max, what is important, what is waste etc.

+3. Data preparation - ==fry it==

+   1. highly influenced by the modelling step
+   2. general : missing values fix, outliers issue, variables transformation, develop training, testing, validation data,
+   3. missing values : identify => look for pattern and fix or ignore or impute with mean or median, or specific to cases
+   4. outliers :
+      1. lots of data - ignoring will not hurt
+      2. if only few outliers - fix them manually or can fix by putting 1 percentile value or 99th percentile value

+4. Modelling - ==the function==

+5. Validation - ==know where you stand==

+   1. justify the results of logistic regression analysis
+      1. concordance -  ability to discriminate b/w event happening and not happening
+      2. lift - how good it is compared to random selection
+      3. confusion matrix

+6. Implementation and tracking - ==erosion and repairing==

+## A checklist and short codes

 Assuming the data is read in a pandas data-frame as **df.**

 Take a pen and paper and while analyzing mistakes in data, note down for fixing